albertoriva/fiat/README.md

 ## Regions

 Regions are arbitrary subsequences characterized by a start and end position, a name, and a color.
-Regions can be defined manually (using the `a' key) or as a result of a search.
+Regions can be defined manually (using the 'a' key) or as a result of a search.
 Use < and > to focus the previous / next region respectively.
-When a region is focused, the message line starts with `* Region' and shows the number of the current region and its coordinates.
+When a region is focused, the message line starts with '* Region' and shows the number of the current region and its coordinates.

 Key | Command
 ----|--------
 <, >         | jump to previous / next region
 r            | rename the currently focused region c            | change color of the currently focused region d            | delete the currently focused region

 The following five colors can be used for regions, identified by their initial:
 (r)ed, (g)reen, (b)lue, (m)agenta, (c)yan